 Bangladesh is currently at the forefront of developing and releasing the world's first Vitamin-A enriched rice - Golden Rice.
 In response to a query, Erik said, "Syngenta has supported the Golden Rice project and is proud to be associated with it and the International Rice Research Institute (IRRI), which is the lead developer of the project, along with the inventors in a continuing commitment of the project."
 Erik, who also serves as the Chairman of the not-for-profit Syngenta Foundation, added, "Although Syngenta has a significant interest in seeing the humanitarian benefits from this technology become reality, we have no commercial interest in Golden Rice whatsoever.
 Golden Rice is an exclusively humanitarian project."

-Responding to another question regarding Syngenta’s plan to set up production plants of agro-chemicals in Bangladesh, the CEO said, “Syngenta in Bangladesh has made large investments in Seed Processing Plant, Learning and Development Centre, network of crop protection and field research stations, sophisticated R & D Facilities, laboratories and seed production sites.”
-Erik, also a former Group Vice President of US agribusiness conglomerate, DuPont, went on to add, “Our innovation brings new products in the market and combines genetics and chemistry to create new solutions for the farmers in Bangladesh.
+Responding to another question regarding Syngenta's plan to set up production plants of agro-chemicals in Bangladesh, the CEO said, "Syngenta in Bangladesh has made large investments in Seed Processing Plant, Learning and Development Centre, network of crop protection and field research stations, sophisticated R and D Facilities, laboratories and seed production sites."
+Erik, also a former Group Vice President of US agribusiness conglomerate, DuPont, went on to add, "Our innovation brings new products in the market and combines genetics and chemistry to create new solutions for the farmers in Bangladesh.
 We will continue to strengthen our capabilities to serve the farmers of Bangladesh.
-We have a crop protection plant at Chattagram, Seeds Processing Plant and Learning and Development Centre at Bogura, four site offices at Bogura, Jeshore, Gazipur and Chattagram.”
+We have a crop protection plant at Chattagram, Seeds Processing Plant and Learning and Development Centre at Bogura, four site offices at Bogura, Jeshore, Gazipur and Chattagram."

 "In Bangladesh, we continue to support farmers by bringing the best technology to the market.
 We will continue delivering grower-centric offers that enables the region's small farmers to grow more efficiently and responsibly."
 Erik Fyrwald said, "Our high-quality seeds, innovative planting materials, crop protection products help farmers to improve yield, production, quality which help them keep pace with rising demands.
 For example our GroMore protocol for Rice which is locally called Rupa is popular among farmers in Bangladesh."
 "The high yielding varieties of BRRI dhan 28, BRRI dhan 29 and BRRI dhan 49 are cultivated by following our GroMore protocol and the average yields of farmers have increased up to 30 percent when compared to conventional farmer practice," he added.